stephenandersondev/best-by-me-app/README.md

 ![Best-By-Me_Interface](https://github.com/stephenandersondev/best-by-me-app/blob/master/img/check_ins.png?raw=true)

-You may view our most visited business by selecting that option from the main menu.
+You may also view our most visited business by selecting that option from the main menu.
 You may explore our most popular businesses by following the same steps you used to explore your personalized top ten list.

 ![Best-By-Me_Interface](https://github.com/stephenandersondev/best-by-me-app/blob/master/img/top_ten.png?raw=true)